AttestLLM: Efficient Attestation Framework for Billion-scale On-device LLMs: Threat Model

-As in Figure~\ref{fig:high_level}, hardware providers~\cite{liu2024mobilellm,qualcomm,apple} embed large language models (LLMs) directly onto edge devices to reduce network dependency, strengthen privacy, lower inference costs, and deliver more responsive performance.
-For instance, Apple integrates on-device intelligence across products such as the HomePod, iPhone, and iPad through Apple Silicon hardware~\cite{apple}; and Qualcomm~\cite{qualcomm} enables on-device LLM inference on AR/VR platforms to support voice control, context-aware assistance, and seamless user experiences.

-While these on-device deployments offer tangible benefits, they introduce a critical security challenge: end users and third parties along the supply chain (e.g., resellers) may be adversaries.
-With full access to the embedded LLM, they can exploit the device to run unauthorized models, which potentially repurpose the compute resources for other unapproved applications or deploy models that violate safety and ethical standards.
-This undermines both the intended functionality of the hardware and the provider's security assurances and reputation.
-With \sys{}, hardware vendors can attest whether the LLMs running in REE are authenticated; if not, execution of the unauthorized LLMs is aborted.
+\paragraph{\textbf{Scenario}} As in Figure~\ref{fig:high_level}, hardware providers~\cite{liu2024mobilellm,qualcomm,apple} embed LLMs directly onto edge devices to reduce network dependency, strengthen privacy, lower inference costs, and improve responsiveness.
+However, such on-device deployment introduces a critical security risk: third parties along the supply chain (e.g., resellers) may act as adversaries.
+With access to the device, they can repurpose compute resources for unapproved LLM execution or deploy models that violate safety and ethical standards.
+These threats not only compromise the vendor’s hardware-level intellectual property (IP) but also damage its reputation and user trust if devices exhibit degraded performance or unsafe behaviors. \sys{} enables hardware vendors to attest the authenticity of LLMs running in the REE and terminate execution of any unauthorized models.